mortonprod/DesignConcepts/README.md

 ﻿# Design Concepts

 Design concepts which can be used for many different projects.
-The concepts are html and css, with a vanilla javascript on the frontend and node as the backend.
+The concepts are html and css (sass) with vanilla javascript (typescript) on the frontend and node as the backend.

+##Animation concepts with css

 Animation is time based and can only be placed on a single element.
 Wrap elements with another div if you need to add an animtion after the first.
+Note wrapping can only change the element you add the class to.
+So you can't change the color, size etc of span element(or any element with content) of interest only the position and scale of the enclosing container.
+Also note you can only add one animation to any element at a time.

-Transformation are action based.
+Transformations are action based.
 So if you hover over an element then change some characteristics.
 The characteristics must exist for them to be changed.

-##Structure of each page
+##Structure of each concepts

-* Html built with jade.
+Taking into account the limitations of css animations and transformations a simple setup is applied for each page.

+You have a single file for

+* jade
-* Initial css and animations run on startup.
+* css
-* JS changes styles on each elements animation end or events from user.

-##Folder structure

-* Assets: Contains entry chunks and common parameters
+* js

+which will be loaded for each page.
+A animation class called finish exists on each page.
+This will trigger end animation event handler which will fade out page ready for next page load.

+##Build methodology

+It is quite easy to get lost in a sea of html/css.
+So the following process was followed to create each Animation

+1. Build all the static styles.
+The stationary pages which should come together in the end.
+	* Should look good in mobile or desktop screen size.
+2. Write down what you want this static page to do
+	* This allows to decide if you need a transformation(for actions) or animations
+	* Do you need to add multiple animations to the same element so new page reload or can you attach this to an enclosing element.
-* Designs: A folder for each design
+3. Write animation for each page.
-* Design(Example fast): Contains all information to run animations added to jade template.

-The large number of animations is split into parts; when one ends another begins.
-This allows us to create sensible animation segments which can be reused.

-##Concepts

-Each concept is a theme which should have consistent

-* Colour: Chose a palette and be consistent.
-* Interactions: The effect for a particular interaction should be predictable.

-The theme is the adjactive not what it is.
-For example, you can make a welcome page or blog from the fast theme.

-###Fast.

-* Colour: Vibrant triad with red as primary.
-* Interactions:

-Start sequence consists of
-* Letters appear slowly: "Welcome to the fast design concept"
-* Fade away letters
-* Fade in: 1,2,3
-* Show motion through color change
-* Through some words(parts from websites) flying through air
-* Fade to white; then show letters flashing: Now try some components?;
-* Click on component to show some example components with this style.
+4. Link pages.

+## BlackWhite

 ##Unresolved issues